 - Status Qualifying Dollars (SQD)

-You reach the various status tiers by reaching minimum levels of SQM or SQS, in addition to SQD, through your flying activity.
+You reach the various status tiers by reaching minimum levels of SQM or SQS, in addition to SQD, through your paid flying activity.

 Status Qualifying Miles

 SQM are earned as a percentage of the actual distance flown and on the fare purchased.
 The destination to which you fly (within Canada, United States, Sun Destinations, or International) also plays a small role in the SQM earned.

 For example, if you fly from Vancouver to Toronto on a Flex fare, which earns 100% SQM, you’d earn 2,085 Status Qualifying Miles.
 If you booked a Premium Economy (Lowest) fare, you’d earn 2,606 SQM, which is 125% of the distance flown.

 Earning status through SQM often is easier for those who tend to fly longer distances.